kjcreddy666/spotify/README.md

 # [Spotify Clone Project](https://kjcreddy666.github.io/spotify)

 This project is a Spotify clone, aiming to replicate the user interface of the popular music streaming service using HTML and CSS.
-The primary goal of this project is to practice front-end development skills by recreating key features of the Spotify platform.
+The primary goa,l of this project is to practice front-end development skills by recreating key features of the Spotify platform.

 ## Features